IBED2023/IBED2023.github.io/IBED Datasets.md

 International Building Emission Dataset (IBED)

-a multi-regional dataset of global carbon emissions from building sector
+Multi-Regional Dataset: Energy and Emissions of the Global Building Sector

 <div align=left><img  src="IBED_logo1.png" width=30%/> </div>

 ## About IBED

-We are pleased to announce the release of a public version of our dataset in this round, which is accessible at [http://ibed.world/](http://ibed.world/).
+We are pleased to announce the release of a public version of our dataset, which is accessible at [http://ibed.world/](http://ibed.world/).
 Our dataset is established based on the IEA database, which has clear distinctions between the end uses relevant to residential and commercial energy activities in its energy balance sheet.

 To ensure the reliability of our database, we used the [IEA dataset](https://www.iea.org/data-and-statistics) as the primary reference to compile comprehensive and trustworthy data tables for each carbon-emitting country.
 For major emitters such as [China](https://doi.org/10.1016/j.enconman.2019.111915), [the United States](https://www.sciencedirect.com/science/article/pii/S2542435119303575), and [India](https://doi.org/10.1016/j.apenergy.2019.01.065), we accounted for and calibrated the building energy consumption data and the corresponding carbon emissions data based on the baseline dataset.
 For other carbon-emitting countries, we collected, cleaned, and validated survey reports and statistical results from regional governments and research institutions, which were then integrated with the baseline dataset to build a unified and standardized database.